gvwilson/sdxjs/src/module-bundler/index.md

 Finding dependencies is complicated by the fact that we can load something under different names, such as `./subdir/bottom-left` from `main` but `./bottom-left` from `./subdir/bottom-right`.
-As with the module loader in <a section="module-loader"/>, we use absolute paths as unique identifiers.
+As with the module loader in [% x module-loader %], we use absolute paths as unique identifiers.
 Our code is also complicated by the fact that JavaScript's `Set` class doesn't have an equivalent of `Array.pop`, so we will actually maintain the "set" of pending items as a list.